-Regardless of highly active anti-retroviral therapy (HAART), chronic immune activation, particularly in the gut, is one of the single greatest causes of ongoing morbidities.
-However, despite intensive study, the mechanisms remain unknown.
-We have already shown that innate T cells, such as NKT cells are depleted in pathogenic SIV infection of rhesus macaques and the residual NKT cells are pro-inflammatory but not in the non-pathogenic SIV infection of sooty mangabeys (an AIDS-resistant NHP species).
-This is in line with several reports of depletion/dysregulation of other innate T cell subsets including γδ T cells and MAIT cells in HIV/SIV infections, suggesting that HIV and SIV target specific antiviral/immunomodulatory subsets of innate T cells.
-Considering their important anti- bacterial functions, the functional impairment of innate T cell subsets in HIV infection is critical in host-susceptibility to co-morbidities.
-We have also shown MAIT cell and γδ T cells are enriched in lung and gut mucosal tissues of macaques and have significant type-17 functions, which are critical for healthy mucosal barrier functions.
-Current and future studies focus on additional mechanisms of MAIT cell and gamma-delta T cell dysregulation in the gastrointestinal tract.
+Regardless of antiretroviral therapy (ART), chronic immune activation, particularly in the gut, is one of the single greatest causes of ongoing morbidities.
+HIV and SIV target specific antiviral/immunomodulatory subsets of innate immune cells including innate T cells that have critical anti-microbial and homeostatic functions.
+We have shown that innate Th17-type gamma-delta T cells that are enriched in lung and gut mucosal tissues of macaques, are specifically impaired in IL-22 producing ability during chronic SIV infection with ART, thereby contributing to loss of mucosal barrier functions.
+Current and future studies focus on molecular mechanisms of gamma-delta T cell dysregulation in gastrointestinal tract.
 We are specifically investigating role of innate T cells in the maintenance/disruption of gut mucosal homeostasis and chronic immune activation.

 Immunotherapy for HIV cure

-Chronic inflammation in biological aging (inflammaging) is linked to an increased risk of cardiovascular disease, impaired mobility, cancer, cognitive decline, and immunosenescence.
-Similarities between inflammaging and the course of treated HIV infections, including chronic inflammation and gut epithelial barrier damage with microbial translocation, suggest that HIV infection compresses the aging process, accelerating the development of comorbidities and frailty.
-We are focused on defining the inflammaging phenotype in aging macaques in the context of gut mucosal immunity and microbiome and investigating the contribution of long-term ART towards promoting this inflammaging phenotype in young adult macaques.
-Understanding the coordinated role of gut mucosal immunity and microbiome in the local and systemic inflammation of aging and ART will open new avenues to explore the development of applications aimed at modulating mucosal immune cells to reduce inflammaging and the risk of frailty syndrome in individuals aging with or without HIV.
+Chronic inflammation of aging (inflammaging) is linked to an increased risk of cardiovascular disease, impaired mobility, cancer, cognitive decline, and immunosenescence.
+Similarities between inflammaging and the course of treated HIV infections, including chronic inflammation and gut epithelial barrier damage with microbial translocation, suggest that HIV infection fast-tracks aging, accelerating the development of comorbidities and frailty.
+Our lab is exploring the relation between aging gut mucosal immunity and microbiome with inflammaging phenotype.
+We are also evaluating the role of inflammasome pathways activated during long-term SIV with ART towards promoting inflammaging phenotype in young macaques.
+This may provide us with targets to intervene chronic inflammation and reduce the risk of frailty in individuals aging with or without HIV.